ProgrammingRust/examples/README.md

 # Code Examples for _Programming Rust_

-This repository contains complete code for the larger example programs from the book “Programming Rust”, by Jim Blandy and Jason Orendorff.
+This repository contains complete code for the larger example programs from the book “Programming Rust”, by Jim Blandy, Jason Orendorff, and Leonora Tindall.

 Each subdirectory is a distinct Rust project, with its own Cargo.toml file.
 You should be able to enter each directory and use `cargo build` and `cargo test`.